 Discounted Cruises - Each year we host a considerable number of primary, secondary, TAFE and university groups on our cruises.
 Pennicott Wilderness Journeys provides at or below-cost rates for school groups.
 We deliver an interpretation customised to the age of the students, deepening the understanding and connection with the environment, inspiring students to ensure a sustainable future for the environment and the community.

 Pennicott Wilderness Journeys is a long-standing contributor towards the important work of CanTeen.
-In October 2014 a group of 40 young Tasmanians got a much needed break from the daily stresses of cancer at the CanTeen Spring Program.
-Pennicott Wilderness Journeys donated a 2.5 hour adventure cruise from the Hobart waterfront to the campsite jetty.
+Each year we provide a free boat to allow groups of 40 young Tasmanians got a much needed break from the daily stresses of cancer at the CanTeen Spring Program.
+Last year Pennicott Wilderness Journeys donated a 2.5 hour adventure cruise from the Hobart waterfront to the campsite jetty.
 The 12-24 year-olds had the opportunity to meet and support other young people in similar situations, share their cancer experiences, take part in psychosocial focused discussions and workshops and, importantly, have fun together.